Rapamycin for Longevity Dosage and Side Effects: An Expert Review

 Quick Summary:

-• Rapamycin, an mTOR inhibitor, shows promise for extending lifespan and promoting healthy ageing.
+• Rapamycin, an mTOR inhibitor, is gaining traction for potentially extending lifespan and encouraging healthier ageing.

-• Clinical studies mainly utilise low, intermittent doses between 1 mg and 6 mg weekly in humans.
+• Most clinical trials use low, intermittent doses ranging from 1 mg to 6 mg weekly in humans.

-• Side effects can include immunosuppression, mouth ulcers, and metabolic changes but are generally dose-dependent.
+• Side effects might include immunosuppression, mouth sores, and changes in metabolism, but these usually depend on the dose.

-• NHS guidelines currently do not endorse rapamycin for longevity; it remains off-label and under clinical investigation.
+• The NHS doesn’t currently approve rapamycin for longevity purposes—it remains off-label and still under clinical study.

 Understanding Rapamycin and Its Role in Longevity